Week-in and week-out, Christians from different denominations troop to their local churches to worship.

 Or attend a service (or mass) every Sunday (or Saturday) to add value to their faith.
 I wonder if the kids being tagged understood the reason for the religious compliance.
 I still remember being brought by my mom to join her in their church gatherings.
 Most often, I got bored!
 And whenever I try to entertain myself, I get a “pinch” from my loving mom.

-Now its my turn to tag my kids along… No they don’t get pinched by my better half because our local church, Cathedral Of Praise with Dr. David Sumrall, has customized program for kids, depending on their age and grade level.
-Live puppet shows, Veggie Tales and Chronicles of Narnia DVD’s are being used with games and activities that will teach them the purpose of their existence– to Worship Jesus.
+Now it’s my turn to tag my kids along… No, they don’t get pinched by my better half because our local church, Cathedral Of Praise with Dr. David Sumrall, has a customized program for kids, depending on their age and grade level.
+Live puppet shows, Veggie Tales, and Chronicles of Narnia DVDs are being used with games and activities that will teach them the purpose of their existence– to Worship Jesus.
 So while we are in the main auditorium, our kids are in the children’s church having fun.